-In contrast to the wear rates, Fig. 13 indicates that the transfer rates with more-conforming contacts are much greater than those observed with the less-conforming contacts; indeed, it can be seen in Fig. 13 that the wear and transfer rates are of similar magnitude, implying that wear debris is not leaving the contact as readily.
-In comparing the wear and transfer rates, it must be remembered that there is a natural volume expansion when steel reacts to form an oxide debris, since both $Fe_2O_3$ and $Fe_3O_4$ have Pilling-Bedworth ratios of greater than two [25].
+In contrast to the wear rates, Fig. 12a indicates that the transfer rates with more-conforming contacts are much greater than those observed with the less-conforming contacts; indeed, it can be seen in Fig. 12a that the wear and transfer rates are of similar magnitude, implying that wear debris is not leaving the contact as readily.
+In comparing the wear and transfer rates, it must be remembered that there is a natural volume expansion when steel reacts to form an oxide debris, since both Fe_2O_3 and Fe_3O_4 have a Pilling-Bedworth ratios of greater than two [24].